 A rarity in the music scene, Sweet Scarlet is made up of six friends who love a cappella music.
 With a background in choral music and a love for pop classics and contemporary favourites, Sweet Scarlet defines the genre of choral fusion by singing a wide range of unique and exciting music from around the globe.

-In recent months, Sweet Scarlet has accumulated numerous accolades, including being voted “Most Creative Performance” at the 2015 Yule Duel in Gastown.
+In recent years, Sweet Scarlet has accumulated numerous accolades, including being winning the “People’s Choice” award at the 2016 Yule Duel in Gastown.
 They also received the prestigious Elmer Iseler award at the 2016 International Choral Kathaumixw, and placed second in two of their competition categories.

 Meet the ladies:

-Laura Couling (soprano) boasts many eclectic talents, including running marathons, making jewelry, serenading her cat with original song lyrics, and playing the role of loving wife & mama to her charming hubby, Jay and her two daughters.
+Laura Couling (soprano) boasts many eclectic talents, including running marathons, making jewelry, serenading her cat with original song lyrics, and playing the role of loving wife & mama to her charming hubby, Jay and her four children.
 Most often caught belting out oldies and TV show theme songs, in a variety of locations from her parking garage to the shower, it’s easy to tell when Laura is happy because it usually involves a song.
-She can also often be caught humming a tune in the hallways of two West Vancouver elementary schools, where she spends her days as a Learning Support Teacher, educating her adoring pupils on a wide variety of subjects from social skills to algebra.
+When she’s not being supermom, she can also often be caught humming a tune in the hallways of two West Vancouver elementary schools, where she spends her days as a Learning Support Teacher, educating her adoring pupils on a wide variety of subjects from social skills to algebra.

 June Iwagami-Pausche (mezzo soprano) is a self-professed lover of show tunes and 80’s music, although she is actually a classically trained opera singer.
 In her life outside of Sweet Scarlet, June is a much-loved teacher in Surrey, a mom to two adorable and spirited little girls, and a spouse to her supportive, lucky and loveable husband, Kevin.
 On days when she is not dedicated to mastering her mezzo soprano harmonies and Sweet Scarlet’s extensive repertoire, June can be found competing in the lacrosse box where she is the assistant team captain for the New West Women’s Salmonbellies.